-The forth function in number of incidence is the poetic.
-16% of students confirmed switching for poetic functions like cracking jokes and making the lessons more enjoyable.
-However, a few instances of Metalinguistic functions are perceived and there is no instance of the phatic function.
+The forth function in number of incidence is the poetic one.
+In fact, 16% of ENSC students confirmed switching for poetic functions like cracking jokes and making the lessons more enjoyable.
+They believe that using the Arabic language is more suitable in such cases.

+However, a few instances of Metalinguistic functions are perceived by students and there is no instance of the phatic function.